udoprog/ChaosMod/README.md

 * `take-weapon` - Takes the current weapon.
 * `wanted <level>` - Sets the wanted level to `<level>`, `wanted 0` clears your wanted level.
 * `exploding-bullets` - Enable exploding bullets for 10 seconds.
+* `drunk` - Make the player drunk for 10 seconds.
+* `very-drunk` - Make the player very drunk for 10 seconds.
+* `set-on-fire` - Set the player on fire.
+* `set-peds-on-fire` - Set other pedestrians on fire.

 ## License